tuks188/DREAM3DReview/Documentation/DREAM3DReviewFilters/Silhouette.md

 \f[ s_{i} = \frac{b_{i} - a_{i}}{\max\{a_{i},b_{i}\}} \f]

-where \f$ a \f$ is the average distance between point \f$ i \f$ and all other points in the cluster point \f$ i \f$ belongs to, \f$ b \f$ is the _next closest_ average distancs among all other clusters, and \f$ s \f$ is the silhouette value.
+where \f$ a \f$ is the average distance between point \f$ i \f$ and all other points in the cluster point \f$ i \f$ belongs to, \f$ b \f$ is the _next closest_ average distance among all other clusters, and \f$ s \f$ is the silhouette value.
 Using this definition, \f$ s \f$ exists on the interval \f$ [-1, 1] \f$, where 1 indicates that the point strongly belongs to its current cluster and -1 indicates that the point does not belong well to its current cluster.
 The user may select from a variety of options to use as the distance metric.
 Additionally, the user may opt to use a mask array to ignore points in the silhouette; these points will contain a silhouette value of 0.

 The silhouette can be used to determine how well a particular clustering has performed, such as [k means](@ref kmeans) or [k medoids](@ref kmedoids).